-Remember, nearly everyone in your church owns a mobile phone, and every text message is normally read in one hour.
+Remember, nearly everyone in your church owns a mobile phone, and every text message is normally read within an hour.

-Practically speaking, if you need to promote anything in your church, you can send a text message to encourage people to sign up or as a friendly reminder.
+Practically speaking, if you need to promote anything in your church, send a text message to encourage people to sign up.

 Everyone, including Christians, will battle discouragement.